cholla-hydro/cholla/docs/sphinx/OutputFmtAndRepack.md

 If Cholla is run with 'DUST':
 - 'dust\_density', the dust density in code units (M{sub}`⊙` / kpc{sup}`3`)

+If an MHD simulation is run, Cholla writes the following face-centered fields:
+- 'magnetic\_x'
+- 'magnetic\_y'
+- 'magnetic\_z'

 ## Slices, Projections, and Rotated Projections